-The following code allocates an environment handle:
+This code allocates an environment handle:

-Connection A connection is specified by an ODBC driver and a data source.
+Connection A connection is specified by an ODBC driver and a datasource.
 An application can have several connections associated with its environment.
 Allocating a connection handle does not establish a connection; a connection handle must be allocated first and then used when the connection is established.

-The following code allocates a connection handle:
+This code allocates a connection handle:

 '''

 SQLHDBC dbc;

 SQLRETURN rc;

-rc = SQLAllocHandle( SQL HANDLE_DBC, env, &dbc );
+rc = SQLAllocHandle( SQL HANDLE DBC, env, &dbc );

 '''